rust-lang/book/second-edition/nostarch/chapter12.md

 those lines.

 Along the way, we’ll show how to make our command line tool use features of the terminal that many command line tools use.
-We'll read the value of an environment variable in order to allow the user to configure the behavior of our tool.
-We'll print to the standard error console stream (`stderr`) instead of standard output (`stdout`) so that, for example, the user can choose to redirect successful output to a file while still seeing error messages on the screen.
+We’ll read the value of an environment variable in order to allow the user to configure the behavior of our tool.
+We’ll print to the standard error console stream (`stderr`) instead of standard output (`stdout`) so that, for example, the user can choose to redirect successful output to a file while still seeing error messages on the screen.